SpongePowered/SpongeDocs/source/plugin/wgen/customwgen.rst

 Creating Custom Base Terrain
 ============================

-Changing the base :javadoc:`org.spongepowered.api.world.gen.GenerationPopulator` of a world generator allows you to change the base terrain shape generation of the world.
+Changing the base :javadoc:`GenerationPopulator` of a world generator allows you to change the base terrain shape generation of the world.
 A generator populator will roughly follow the procedure of using the seed and biome information to seed and modify a series of noise maps, from which the terrain is formed.
 The terrain created in a modified base generator populator should only consist of stone blocks, to allow the biomes to properly replace blocks for biome-specific ground cover.

 .. code-block:: java